-from the Smithsonian Institution
+Frederick Douglass from the Smithsonian Institution

 Where did Frederick Douglass grow up?

-and when Frederick was born, he became a slave, too.
+Frederick Douglass was born on a plantation in Talbot County, Maryland.
+His mother was an enslaved person and when Frederick was born, he became one of the enslaved, too.
 His birth name was Frederick Bailey.
 He did not know who his father was or the exact date of his birth.
 He later picked February 14 to celebrate as his birthday and estimated that he was born in 1818.